Blue Archive: Popularity

 While originally criticized due to lack of content and various in-game bugs that hampered the initial experience, the game has marked spikes in popularity later on with their improvements, with it now enjoying a huge successful fanbase especially in the Asia–Pacific region (such as Southeast Asia, Japan and South Korea).

-The game has been a recent big hit at Comiket, with the data for its C102 event in Summer 2023 showing the game had the highest number of circles participating in the general net social games section, with 894 circles selling doujinshi products for the game alone.
+The game had experienced a surge in popularity at Comiket in 2023, with the data for its C102 event in Summer 2023 showing the game had the highest number of circles participating in the general net social games section, with 894 circles selling doujinshi products for the game alone.
 This is a spike of increase from 446 circles for their Winter 2022 event (C101).
 Due to its reception, the game moves from the general net social games section to their own section in the Winter 2023 Comiket (C103) onwards, with genre code 336.
-The numbers twinfolds to 1718 circles in C103 and expands to 1922 circles in C104.
+The numbers doubles to 1718 circles in C103 and expands to 1922 circles in C104.
 It was reported that some prominent staff like chief developer PD Kim Yong Ha and sound composer Mitsukiyo also visited the booths in the events and met the artists as a form of support.
 Based on a December 16, 2023 survey conducted by Nikkei Entertainment, the fanbase of Blue Archive within Japan has an average age of 24 years, and a male-to-female ratio that skews 80:20.

 The game also has attracted some well-known manga artists and animators to become fans and also produce fan art for the game.
 One of the most notable is Aki Hamazi, the author of Bocchi the Rock!, who participates in the C101 event with her own circle producing Blue Archive doujinshi.
 As her own work recently became much more popular, with the anime adaptation finished airing a week before the event, her activity attracted a lot of fans to line up at her booth.
 This prompted the organiser to move her booth outside the hall to avoid congestion and her booth quickly sold out just noon of the first day of the event.
 She continued her involvement in the next Comiket with Blue Archive doujinshi and has also contributed to some official promotional art of the game.

 The game also has generally received a positive reception, particularly among fans of the gacha and anime RPG genres.
-Its recent launch on Steam has further broadened its audience, since the global launch of Cygames' Umamusume: Pretty Derby and a double sponsorships of New Panty & Stocking with Garterbelt, Necronomico and the Cosmic Horror Show, and Onmyo Kaiten Re:Birth Verse.
+Its launch on Steam in July 2025 has further broadened its audience.
 However, Nexon terminated an in-game event that incentivized players to leave reviews on Steam, as it was discovered to potentially conflict with Steamworks documentation against artificially manipulating the review system.
 While the event was stopped and rewards were not distributed, the game's positive rating has largely remained.